Ronny199/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script printing the effective username of the current user
+script printing all the groups the current user is part of